 Kit (Henry Golding) is in Vietnam for the first time since he was pulled away aged eight.
 His parents having fled the country following the devastating war with America.
 While building a new life in the U.K that barely mentioned the family’s cultural heritage.

 Arriving a few weeks before his older brother, Kit settles into Saigon, the city of his birth, the ashes of his mother held close.
 His mission, the discovery of a suitable place to scatter his late mother in the country of both his and her birth.
 However, for Kit, the journey back to his home country also provides him with the opportunity to reconnect.
 Discovering a culture and history lost in the mists of his childhood.

-The journey begins with Kit reuniting with his distant cousin Lee (David Tran), both mens lives having taken starkly different trajectories in the years since they played in Saigon as children.
-Kit desperately searching for memories and connection to the city of his birth, but ultimately feeling like a tourist.
+The journey begins with Kit reuniting with his distant cousin Lee (David Tran).
+Both men’s lives having taken starkly different trajectories in the years since they played in Saigon as children.
+And while Kit desperately searches for memories and connections to the city of his birth, he ultimately remains a tourist.
 His cultural identity sitting between a western upbringing and a city he barely recognises.
-His sexual orientation the only stabilising factor of his identity in the country of his birth.
+His sexual orientation the only stabilising part of his identity, in a country distant to that of his birth.

-Hong Khaou creates an environment where Kit’s sexual orientation is a stabilising force in his travels.
-A beautiful and fresh take on the role of sexual identity and it’s interface with cultural background.
-One that shows that identity can be multifaceted for each individual.
+Meanwhile, Hong Khaou creates an environment where Kit’s sexual orientation is a stabilising force in his travels.
+A beautiful fresh take on the role of sexual identity and cultural background; one that highlights how identity can be multifaceted for each individual.